chipmuenk/pyfda/docs/source/manual/plot_impz.rst

 =========

-:numref:`fig_plot_impz` shows a typical view of the **y[n]** tab for plotting the transient response and its Fourier transformation, here, an elliptical filter (IIR) is shown.
+:numref:`fig_plot_impz` shows a typical view of the **y[n]** tab for plotting the transient response and its Fourier transformation, here, for a Chebychev filter (IIR).

 .. _fig_plot_impz: